lit/rfcs/rfcs/0000-rfc-template.md

 We especially care about the handling of untrusted user-inputs by library code so that we contnue to prevent XSS vectors.

 ### Documentation Plan
+Do we need to create or update any documentation to complete this proposal?
+Does related documentation have a clear home in our docs outline?
+What playground examples or tutorials should be created?

 ## Downsides

 Many proposals involve trade-offs.
-What are they for this proposal and what are the downsides of this approach.
+What are they for this proposal and what are the downsides of this approach?

 ## Alternatives